CalabreseLab/seekr/README.md

 ### Advanced usage

 A common task is to use the normalization vectors from a large .fa file to analyze specific lncRNAs of interest.
-Currently, this cannot be done from the command-line, but is still fairly straightforward from within python.
+Currently, this cannot be done from the command line, but is still fairly straightforward from within python.
 This example will serve as a walkthrough on using SEEKR as a module and will take you through creating the normalization vectors (using 4mers) to creating the Pearson's similarity matrix.

 ```python
 import numpy as np